Jorge Cordova (American football): Early life

-Cordova was born on September 25, 1981 to Jorge Cordova Sr., Alicia Brent and Wade Brent.
+Cordova was born on September 25, 1981, to Jorge Cordova Sr., Alicia Brent and Wade Brent.
 He was a football standout at Murrieta Valley High School.

 College career

 Cordova was an impressive defensive prospect from the University of Nevada, totaling 311 tackles with 29.5 sacks, 44 stops for losses, 10 quarterback pressures, five fumble recoveries, eight forced fumbles, seven pass deflections and two blocked kicks in 42 games.
 He led the Western Athletic Conference (WAC) with nine sacks as a junior.
 As a senior, he recorded 16 tackles, five sacks, forced a fumble and blocked a field goal in a game against Washington, earning WAC Defensive Player of the Week honors.

 Professional career

 Jacksonville Jaguars

-Cordova was drafted in the 2004 NFL Draft by the Jaguars, but tore his ACL during training camp and was placed on injured reserve.
+Cordova was selected in the 2004 NFL draft by the Jaguars, but tore his ACL during training camp and was placed on injured reserve.
 In 2005, he showed great promise during the preseason with five tackles, but aggravated his injury and was again placed on injured reserve.

 In the 2006 season, Cordova finally made his first career NFL start.
 Halfway through the game, he was moved from the linebacker position to defensive end to replace the injured Reggie Hayward.